Strategic formation of production networks: Conclusion

 \section{Conclusion}

 We have developed a strategic model of the formation of production networks.
-Our models subsumes standard general equilibrium models as, once firms have chosen their supply relationships, the emerging outcome is a general equilibrium of the economy with monopolistic competition among firms.
+Our models subsumes standard general equilibrium models as, once firms have chosen their supply relationships, the emerging outcome is a general equilibrium of the economy with the production structure determined by the firms' choices.
 Accordingly, the objective of firms in the network formation game is to choose their supply relationships so as to maximize their profit at the resulting equilibrium.
 In other words, firms aim to insert themselves efficiently in the network of exchanges.
 We have also shown that the objective of the firms is equivalent to the maximization of their eigenvector centrality in the production network.

 As is common in network formation games based on centrality, there generally are multiple Nash equilibria in our setting.
 We have investigated the characteristics and the social efficiency of these equilibria in a stylized version of our model representing international trade networks.
 We show that the impact of network structure on social welfare is firstly determined by a trade-off between costs of increasing process complexity and positive spillovers on productivity induced by the diversification of the input mix.
 If the latter effect dominates, strongly interconnected, globalized, network structures are socially efficient.
 Conversely, if the cost from increasing process complexity dominates, island-based, localized, network structures are socially efficient.